geyokoyama/webpack-template/README.md

 ## Usage

+**Important**: Don't forget to change the remote origin if you've cloned the repo!!
+`git remote set-url origin NEW_URL`

-Once cloned, you have 3 steps.
+Once cloned or forked, you have 3 steps.

 1. Install dependencies, e.g. `yarn install`.